shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess_2025.md

 The boots had two latches each.
 She held the boots in place as she unlatched them, one by one.
 The mouth of the boots opened up, and she gently slid the boots off.

 They were covered in soot, dust, and cobwebs.
-She dusted them off by hand, then fetched Lemilay’s brush from the wall to get in the crevices.
+She brought them into the bedroom, dusting them off by hand, then fetched Lemilay’s brush from the wall to get in the crevices.
 Despite that, they were still dirty, and quite a bit rusty.

 “Don’t worry, I got you.”
-She smuggled them out of the room and hid them under Muddy’s bed.
+She hid them under Muddy’s bed.

 When Nephalie arrived with Mudrich, she was quite disgusted.
 “You pups really out did yourself this time, huh?”
 The deer girl walked in, rubbing her hoof hands together.
 “Might as well punch down the whole building while you’re at it.”